mirsad-mehanovic/mirsad-mehanovic-devops-mentorship/week-3/README.md

 Please find the book online and follow the evidence I've posted below under chapters covered from the book.
 This will help you visualize the actions needed to create && run each test task from the book.
 I've left some pointers on the images and as a comment in the .sh files to some specifics about bad use cases, etc, which might help you out.

-### _For the reviewers, under week-3 folder .sh files are stored in chapter-1* directories and it's respective screenshot/evidence or execution is stored in directory script_execution_evidence/chapter-1*.
+### _For the reviewers, .sh files are stored in chapter-1* directories and it's respective screenshot/evidence or execution is stored in directory script_execution_evidence/chapter-1*.
 For your convenience I've taken a screenshow of both the .sh file and execution through terminal.
 Screenshots/evidence is posted below under each respective chapter_.

 ----------------------------------------------------------------------------------